 When selecting a new cell, a mobile station leaves the packet transfer mode, enters the packet idle mode where it switches to the new cell, reads the system information and may then resume to packet transfer mode in the new cell.

 While operating in packet transfer mode, a mobile station belonging to GPRS MS class A may simultaneously enter the different RR service modes defined in 3GPP TS 44.018.
 A mobile station belonging to either of GPRS MS class B or C leaves both packet idle mode and packet transfer modes before entering dedicated mode, group receive mode or group transmit mode.
+A MS that has enabled EC-EGPRS operation/PEO belongs to GPRS MS class B (see TS 44.018 [6]).

 6.2.3 Dual transfer mode